 Hallstatt Brine Pipeline

-The Hallstatt brine pipeline, constructed between 1595 and 1607 under Emperor Rudolf II’s orders, is the oldest and longest-operating industrial pipeline in the world.
-Initially made from hollowed tree trunks, this 34-kilometer pipeline transported brine from the Hallstatt Salt Mountain through the old saltworks in Bad Ischl to the new saltworks in Ebensee.
-Utilizing natural gradients and piston pumps, the pipeline revolutionized salt transportation, ensuring a continuous flow to the processing facilities.
-Today, the pipeline, now made from plastic pipes, remains fully functional and is a protected technical monument.
-The Salzalpensteig long-distance hiking trail, established in 2015, follows the path of these historic brine pipelines.
+The Hallstatt brine pipeline, which was built between 1595 and 1607 by order of Emperor Rudolf II, is the oldest and longest-running industrial pipeline in the world.
+Originally, it was made from hollow tree trunks, and it carried brine from the Hallstatt Salt Mountain to the old saltworks in Bad Ischl before reaching the new saltworks in Ebensee.
+By using natural slopes and piston pumps, it revolutionized salt transportation, ensuring a steady flow to the processing facilities.
+Today, the pipeline, which is now made from plastic pipes, remains in use and is a protected technical monument.
+Moreover, since 2015, the Salzalpensteig long-distance hiking trail has followed the path of these historic pipelines, connecting hikers with this fascinating part of history.